-- Tissue processing is a procedure of removing water from cells and replacing it with a medium which solidifies allowing thin sections to be cut on a microtome. - Once tissue is properly fixed it goes through a process which involves the following steps: - Dehydration - Clearing - Infiltration - Tissue processing is routinely done on an instrument called Tissue Processor.
+- Tissue processing is a procedure of removing water from cells and replacing it with a medium which solidifies allowing thin sections to be cut on a microtome. - Once tissue is properly fixed it goes through a process which involves the following steps: - o Dehydration - o Clearing - o Infiltration - Tissue processing is routinely done on an instrument called Tissue Processor.